Are you the pro in procrastination? You can always rely on Ellen to make you smile.

 Surround yourself with reminders of your goal and your WHY.
 Cover your mirror in sticky notes, photographs or pictures that inspire and motivate you to achieve your goal!
-It could be as simple as putting a picture of you and your friends on the fridge door to motivate yourself to keep your last weekend of the holidays free for socializing.
+It could be as simple as putting a picture of you and your friends on the fridge door to motivate yourself to keep your last weekend of the holidays open for socializing.

 Even the most enthusiastic teachers experience procrastination.
 For inspiration defining your WHY read our blog Knowing Your WHY as a Primary School Teacher in which Tanya of @littlemiss_teacher shares what keeps her going each day.

 Procrastination is often born out over overwhelm.
 When you are feeling overwhelmed try one or all of these actions:

 - Write a list.

 - Prioritize your list of things to do in order of urgency.